Art Events, Switzerland

 Art Basel Beyond Decoration

-What White Cube reminded visitors this year is something increasingly rare within the contemporary art world: great art should not simply decorate space.
+What White Cube reminds visitors this year is something increasingly rare within the contemporary art world: great art should not simply decorate space.
 It should alter the atmosphere around it.

-And for a few moments inside Art Basel Unlimited 2026, these works did exactly that.
+And for a few moments inside Art Basel Unlimited 2026, these works will do exactly that.

 Website: White Cube